 Then there’s the big question that many may ask themselves at the end of the day.
 What was the highlight of the holiday?
 Was it the chocolate candies in the all-to-familiar heart-shaped boxes or the chocolate-covered strawberries?
 Was it the one (or more) dozen red roses?
 Was it the romantic dinner by candlelight?
 My wife, for instance, has always welcomed a romantic candlelit dinner at a restaurant.
 But there has always been something about strawberries dipped in milk or white chocolate that she lovingly welcomed with arms and mouth wide open.

 How about children?
-Was it heart-shaped candies, whatever type candies they might be, that were seen as the favorite part of the day for them?
+Was it heart-shaped candies, whatever type candies they might be, that was seen as the favorite part of the day for them?
 Or, was it the small gifts, such as pencils, stickers, and erasers, that they received from their teachers, classmates, or both?
-From my observation of my own kids digging into the bag of candy they brought home from school, I suspect it was the sugar treats 😉
+From my observation of my own kids digging into the bag of candy, they brought home from school, I suspect it was the sugar treats 😉

 Whether or not candies, red roses, or a candlelit dinner were the highlight of the day named after Saint Valentine, the holiday is indeed seen as an important time for many people who might describe themselves as hopeless romantics.
 I would like to give pause, however, to what I view as the deeper meaning of this holiday, namely the value of loving those who are close and dear to our hearts.

 While February fourteenth is a day that symbolizes love and romance, I believe that an expression of love should be a daily gesture.
 I also believe that an expression of love should be accompanied by an expression of gratitude.
 I do not offer this commentary to devalue Valentine’s Day.
 Rather, I’m looking to underscore the importance of expressing love and gratitude as a year-round practice.
 I’m also looking to underscore the importance of connecting with others who are significant to us (and may not have a significant other) by expressing our gratitude for their involvement in our lives.
 This is something that most elementary school teachers foster in their students by way of having them exchange Valentine’s Day cards.
 This does not necessarily mean sending a friend one dozen red roses.
 A card or simple phone call would suffice (although I suspect some friends wouldn’t mind candy or chocolate covered strawberries 🙂 ).
-After all, expressing love and gratitude demonstrate how much we value our relationship with love ones.
+After all, expressing love and gratitude demonstrate how much we value our relationship with loved ones.
 It is indeed a health-promoting practice to benefit anyone who does it on a regular basis.
 And it is a health-promoting benefit to recipients of this heart-warming gesture.

 So consider surprising the person who completes you with roses or some other expression of love along with a “thank you” during times when she or he least expects it.
-And take a moment think about someone whom you feel could benefit from a heartwarming card or phone call.
+And take a moment to think about someone whom you feel could benefit from a heartwarming card or phone call.
 I’m certain these would be welcomed gestures.

 Wishing you a health-promoting, post-Valentine Day!